Access to Himmelfarb

 Non-GWU consortium students do not have automatic access to Himmelfarb Library.
 Non-GWU consortium students enrolled in classes in the three schools served by Himmelfarb and requiring access to the physical collection will be admitted upon the request of their professors.
 Professors must provide the library with a list of these students each semester so that they can receive semester access.

 Alumni of The George Washington University Schools of Medicine and Health Sciences (SMHS), Milken Institute Public Health (GWSPH) and Nursing (SON) are admitted to the Library from 8:00AM to 6:00PM Monday through Friday except holidays.
+An Alumni GWorld card is required for entry.

 For a detailed listing of access privileges, please click here.